 At the Chester House Estate we are pleased to be running a Higher Tier Stewardship Scheme.
 Our programme started back in January 2019 and was completed in Spring 2021.
 The programme included introducing and replacing over 3000m of fencing, planting a new orchard in our walled garden, clearing large and dense areas of scrub, creating footpaths with both pedestrian and vehicle gates as well as managing the paddocks with sheep grazing.

-Gary Akehurst, The Chester House Estate Facilities Supervisor who was overseeing the delivery of the scheme explained that he "used the funding, awarded by the Government, as an incentive to farmers and land managers to look after and improve the environment.
+Jack Pishhorn, The Chester House Estate Business Manager who was overseeing the delivery of the scheme explained that he "used the funding, awarded by the Government, as an incentive to farmers and land managers to look after and improve the environment.
 We have created a new entrance to the estate from Claudius Way and cleared all the scrub from the land between the entrance and the house.
 It means that visitors will be able to walk along the ridge with uninterrupted views of the River Nene and the house, which look stunning.”